yonglin-wang/spacecraft-crash-predictor/README.md

 This work is part of a project accepted by NASA/TRISH's GoForLaunch program, with a greater aim to enhance human performance in space flights and postural balancing tasks.
 For details, see [Dr. Vimal's project description and research roadmap](https://sites.google.com/view/vivekanandpandeyvimal/research_2/current-research?authuser=0#h.on5o56f1ne5m).
 The project is the collaboration between the Neuroscience and CS departments at Brandeis University.

+# Publication

+This repository contains the code we used to run experiments in our Frontiers publication in 2022: [Crash Prediction Using Deep Learning in a Disorienting Spaceflight Analog Balancing Task](https://www.frontiersin.org/articles/10.3389/fphys.2022.806357/full)

 # Requirements

 ## General Package Requirement